TWUOnline/FAR-Centres/README.md

 * organizational professional development, and
 * coaching within an organizational setting.

-This certificate can eventually ladder into a MA in Leadership.
+This certificate can eventually ladder into an MA in Leadership.

 ### Certificate Outcomes